als429/600/assignments/3/directions.md

 ## What is the expected reading level?
 * Limited coding experience required
-* Familiar with fundamental coding concepts (e.g., commenting, printing)
+* Familiar with fundamental coding concepts (e.g., commenting, printing, objects)

 ## Recipe for creating a forecast with trended data
 ### 1. First, we need to start with trended data.
 For learning, we can use INSERT PAGE